Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can Cats Have Onions and Chives?

-Although garlic is three or five times more toxic than onions, this does not mean that onions and chives are not harmful to cats.
+Although garlic is three to five times more toxic than onions, this does not mean that onions and chives are not harmful to cats.
 They are part of the Allium genus and have organosulfur compounds in their composition.
 These plants are toxic to cats, whether they are raw or cooked.
 You must make sure your cat does not accidentally consume onions or chives.

 How Much Leek Consumption Is Toxic to Cats?